mailbots/mailbots/README.md

 gopherApp.listen();
 ```

-Your email command and skill handler is live and available to anyone on any platform, anywhere in the world with nothing new to install.
-It's just email.
+Anyone on any email platform, anywhere in the world can use this email command.
+There is nothing new to install – it's just email.

-### Example 2: A Reminder
+## Example 2: A Reminder

-Here is another example, this one having two parts:
-Scheduling a reminder and handling a reminder:
+The first handler creates the reminder.
+The second one handles the reminder when it becomes due.

 ```javascript
 // Inside app.js